bplmaps/lmec-main-site/content/articles/exploring-national-geographic-maps.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:qb98n789k/115,112,4996,3791/,1200/0/default.jpg" caption="" class="figure-center" >}}

 This 1912 National Geographic Magazine Map of China was published at a significant turning point in Chinese history.
 On February 4, 1912, the last emperor of China abdicated the throne after thousands of years of imperial rule and China became a constitutional republic.
 National Geographic Magazine devoted its entire October 1912 issue to China, highlighting its geography as well as its artistic, cultural, and architectural feats, and offering Westerners insight into a world and territory previously somewhat unknown to them.
-This map was included with that issue as a special supplement and pulls from the cartography of British firm J.G.
-Bartholomew.
-It is packed full of information, including the names of regions and cities, the locations of major railways and sea ports, and even a Chinese etymology section on the bottom right.
+This map was included with that issue as a special supplement and pulls from the cartography of Edinburgh-based cartographer [J.G.
+Bartholomew and his Edinburgh Geographical Institute](https://www.johnbartholomew.com/john_george_bartholomew.html).
+It is packed full of information, including the names of regions and cities, the locations of major railways and sea ports, and even a Chinese etymology guide on the bottom right.

 [**White Mountains Relief Map**](https://collections.leventhalmap.org/search/commonwealth:st74cw30q) **(1937)**